qbilius/psychopy_ext/README.rst

     tab, select **plot** option, and click on **run** to see how well you did.

-When done with the demo, inspect **main.py** file to see how it works, and build your using this template.
+When done with the demo, inspect **main.py** file to see how it works, and build your experiment using this template, or try more demos.

 Current state of affairs